bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-4.md

 ﻿# Exercise 4: Optional exercise

-**You can earn an additional +3 points with the completion of this exercise.** (In the evaluation you will see the text "imsc" in the exercise title; this is meant for the Hungarian students.
+**You can earn an additional +3 points with the completion of this exercise.** (In the evaluation, you will see the text "imsc" in the exercise title; this is meant for the Hungarian students.
 Please ignore that.)

 If we have lots of tasks listing them should not return all of them at once.
-Implement a new endpoint to return a subset of the tasks (i.e. "paging"):
+Implement a new endpoint to return a subset of the tasks (i.e., "paging"):

 - It returns the tasks in a deterministic fashion sorted by ID.
 - The query accepts a `count` parameter that specifies how many tasks to return.